mpdunne/alan/README.md

 alan your_alignment.fasta
 ```

-Finally, to load Alan every time you turn on your terminal, add
+Finally, to load alan every time you turn on your terminal, add

 ```
 source path_to_alan/alan.sh